GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Programs must be written for people to read, and only incidentally for machines to execute.
+As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.

-~ Hal Abelson
+~ Gottfried Wilhelm Leibniz
 <pre>

 </pre>